manassaloi/manassaloi.github.io/_posts/2020-01-31-pm-ko-aata-kya-hai.markdown

 - I have heard this joke/comment so many times in my life from various ICs (devs/designer), that I have learned to not engage and just live with it.

-- but I could have mentioned how.

-- I was one of the earliest members of Redbus' team in North East and single handedly doubled their partnerships in the 2 months I was interning with them.
+- But I could have mentioned how I was one of the earliest members of Redbus' team in North East and single handedly doubled their partnerships in the 2 months I was interning with them.

 ![Subho](/assets/img/subho.png)